coopdevs/behave_odoo/README.md

-# `behave-odoo`
+# `behave_odoo`

-behave-odoo is a Python package that provides a collection of helper functions designed to simplify the process of writing [behave](https://github.com/behave) tests for Odoo applications.
+behave_odoo is a Python package that provides a collection of helper functions designed to simplify the process of writing [behave](https://github.com/behave) tests for Odoo applications.
 The package includes functions for navigating the Odoo interface, interacting with form fields, and performing common actions within the Odoo environment.

 ## Installation

-To install behave-odoo, use pip:
+To install behave_odoo, use [pip](https://pypi.org/project/behave-odoo/):

 ```shell
 pip install behave-odoo